thecodingmachine/service-provider-template/README.md

 Once installed, you need to register the [`YourVendor\XXXServiceProvider`](src/XXXServiceProvider.php) into your container.

-If your container supports Puli integration, you have nothing to do.
+If your container supports [thecodingmachine/discovery](https://github.com/thecodingmachine/discovery) integration, you have nothing to do.
 Otherwise, refer to your framework or container's documentation to learn how to register *service providers*.

 ## Introduction